composewell/streamly/docs/Developer/FileSystem.DirIO.md

 FileIO module provides regular file create operation.

+## File System as Tree vs Graph

+A file system is a tree when there are no hard links or symbolic links.
+But in the presence of symlinks it could be a DAG or a graph, because directory symlinks can create cycles.

 ## Traversal vs Output control

 There are two dimensions to recursive directory reading APIs, traversal and